 Ryan Gibson came up with the name, which is a play on the route endpoints (obviously) and the french pro tour team AG2R.
 Also helped that the domain name was available :)

 A Crazy Commute

 When I joined Google in April 2005, I knew two things: 1) I would live in SF, and 2) I would not drive to work.
 So what were the alternatives?
-Well fortunately the shuttle service launched about that time, so time spent slogging down the 101 could at least be productively spent sleeping, but that wasn't very satisfying, and further, the "Google 15" had already taken up residence around my midsection.
+Well fortunately the shuttle service launched about that time, so time spent slogging down the 101 could at least be productively spent sleeping, but that wasn't very satisfying, and further, I was already getting fat -- the "Google 15", as they say.
 So what about riding a bike to work?
 Crazy?
 Could a 42 mile bike ride realistically be done before work on a regular basis?